Constructor-io/constructorio-ui-quizzes/README.md

 ### Known Issues

+**Javascript version**

+The default exported javascript syntax is ESNext, the latest supported syntax of JavaScript.
+If you're using older Javascript syntax you might get this error.

+`Module parse failed: Unexpected token (15:32)
+You may need an appropriate loader to handle this file type, currently no loaders are configured to process this file`

+We expose an ES2015 supported version of our library which can be imported by doing:

+`import CioQuiz from '@constructor-io/constructorio-ui-quizzes/commonJs'`

 **ESLint**

 There is a known issue with ESLint where it fails to resolve the paths exposed in the `exports` statement of NPM packages.
 If you are receiving the following error, you can safely disable ESLint using `// eslint-disable-line` for that line.